ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 1. Expand the **Roles** node in the **MyTodo** project, and then double-click the **MyTodo.WebUx** role to open its properties window.

-1. In the **MyTodo.WebUx \[Role\]** window, switch to the **Settings** tab and configure the necessary Storage account details replacing [YOUR\_ACCOUNT\_NAME] with the name of your storage account and [YOUR\_ACCOUNT\_KEY] with the shared key.
-Do this for both _DataConnectionString_ and _Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString_ settings.
-These  are the same values that you used in previous exercises to configure the application.
-Remember to set the Type to Connection String for the both settings after leaving this screen.

-1. Next, switch to the **Endpoints** tab and select the **HTTPS** option, fill Public Port with the value 443 and leave the **Name** field unchanged.
+1. Switch to the **Endpoints** tab and select the **HTTPS** option, fill Public Port with the value 443 and leave the **Name** field unchanged.
 Do not choose an SSL certificate at this time; you will do so later in the exercise.

 	![Adding an HTTP endpoint to the application](Images/adding-http-endpoint.png?raw=true "Adding an HTTP endpoint to the application")

 	_Adding an HTTP endpoint to the application_

 1. Now, choose the HTTPS endpoint as the one to use when you launch the application in the browser when you are debugging it.
-To do this, right-click the **MyTodo.WebUx** role in the **MyTodo** project, point to **Launch in Browser**, and then ensure that only **HTTPS** is selected.
+To do this, right-click the **MyTodo.WebUx** role in the **MyTodo** project, point to **Launch in Browser**, and ensure that only **HTTPS** is selected.

 	![Choosing the endpoint used to debug the application](Images/choosing-debug-endpoint.png?raw=true "Choosing the endpoint used to debug the application")

 	_Choosing the endpoint used to debug the application_

 1. You will now test the application locally.
 Press **F5** to build and launch the application in the compute emulator.
 Notice that the browser indicates that there is a problem with the certificate.
 Ignore the warning and click **Continue to this website**.

 	![Certificate error when testing in the compute emulator](Images/certificate-error-computer-emulator.png?raw=true "Certificate error when testing in the compute emulator")

 	_Certificate error when testing in the compute emulator_

 	>**Note:** When testing your application in the local development environment using SSL, you do not need to configure a certificate.
 Instead, the compute emulator handles this requirement by using its own certificate.
 However, the certification authority for the certificate that it uses is not trusted, hence the warning.
 You may safely ignore the warning while you test your application locally.

 	>If you wish, you can remove the warning by installing the certificate in the **Trusted Root Certification Authorities** certificate store.
 Note, however, that this has security implications that you need to evaluate before you proceed.

-	>To remove the warning, open the **Microsoft Management Console**, add an instance of the **Certificates** snap-in and configure it to manage certificates for the **Computer** account.
+	>To remove the warning, open the **Microsoft Management Console** by pressing Windows key and searching for **MMC**.
+Add an instance of the **Certificates** snap-in and configure it to manage certificates for the **Computer** account.
 Expand the **Personal\Certificates** store and locate a certificate issued to 127.0.0.1.
 To ensure that you have the right certificate, view its properties to verify that the **Subject** and **Issuer** fields identify the certificate as belonging to the compute emulator.
 To trust the certificate, simply drag and drop the certificate from the **Personal** certificate store into the **Trusted Root Certification Authorities** certificate store.

 	> ![Certificate used by the compute emulator to implement SSL](Images/computer-emulator-certificate.png?raw=true "Certificate used by the compute emulator to implement SSL")
-	>

 	>_Certificate used by the compute emulator to implement SSL_

 1. After you access the home page, notice that the address bar shows that you are now accessing the HTTPS endpoint.

 	![Accessing the HTTPS endpoint in the compute emulator](Images/accessing-endpoints.png?raw=true "Accessing the HTTPS endpoint in the compute emulator")

 	_Accessing the HTTPS endpoint in the compute emulator_